happy77005/react-tsx/plan.md

 Each phase lists its goals, deliverables, and dependencies on prior phases Clarifying Questions:

-For the LLM classification layer, do you have a preferred AI provider (OpenAI GPT-4o, Anthropic Claude, or Gemini), or should the plan include whichever is most cost-effective for a demo?

-For the Gmail sync frequency, should the initial fetch pull the last N emails (e.g., last 100 or 200), or should it fetch all inbox emails up to a configurable limit?
+For the Gmail sync frequency, should the initial fetch pull the last N emails answer: last 100

-For the "archive" action in the low priority cleanup, should this only update the status in your local Bolt Database DB (safe, no changes to Gmail), or should it eventually write back to Gmail to actually archive in Gmail as well (requires gmail.modify scope)?